James Greenwood (Australian politician): Member of Parliament

 Following the election, Parkes sought to form a Government and sounded out Stuart, before asking Davies, then Greenwood if they would serve as Treasurer.
 All declined.
 Eventually Farnell formed a Ministry that lasted until the end of 1878.

 On 12 February 1878, when Greenwood (who one observer said received, and deserved, the most attention of any new member) brought forward a resolution that schools should be free, secular and compulsory he was received with cheers from all sides of the house.
 The resolution aimed to replace the incumbent denominational system.
 Leary, the Minister for Education replied that the Government had received £60,000 in fees, paid without complaint and that denominational schools were equally effective as public schools.
 Parkes headed off the confrontation by sending the issue to a committee.

 This was, in hindsight, the peak of Greenwood's Parliamentary career and as an advocate for public education.
 At the end of 1878, the old foes Parkes and Robertson formed a coalition that replaced the Farnell Government.
 The new Parkes Government passed the Public Instruction Act 1880 which contained most if not all the education campaigners and Greenwood had sought.

 And so it was that one of Greenwood's 'most conspicuous opponents and merciless critics was the distinguished person [Parkes] who is now, by the very irony of fate, looked up to as the author of our educational system'.

-Obituary writers recognised that as in MP he was very active, and perhaps more than any other member, went minutely into the subjects to which he gave his attention but judged his political career to be far from a success and disappointing.
+Obituary writers recognised that as an MP he was very active, and perhaps more than any other member, went minutely into the subjects to which he gave his attention but judged his political career to be far from a success and disappointing.
 Wisely, one said he declined to seek re-election in 1880.